Understanding Your Thermostat: Saving Energy & Money at Home

 Tech savvy homeowners will appreciate the convenience smart technology brings to controlling the inside temperature of a home.
 Because a smart thermostat is connected to Wi-Fi, it can be controlled from a smartphone anywhere in or out of the home.
 It can be turned on, off or adjusted on the way to or from work or at the office.
 Many smart thermostats have the ability to allow you to monitor when your HVAC system is in use, create run-time charts and energy use reports and even notify you when a filter should be changed.

 Like a programmable thermostat, a smart thermostat should be fully understood in order to provide maximum convenience and minimal energy use.
 Many homeowners discover that a programmable thermostat, when used properly, delivers a similar amount of energy savings as a smart thermostat.
 That could be as much as 15% to 20% on an energy bill.
-That adds up quickly.
+That adds up quickly, and can be a great perk for anyone searching for homes in Edmonton.
 Those who enjoy using the latest technology and are interested in creating a smart home will appreciate the features many smart thermostats provide.
 They will also appreciate the fact that smart thermostats may also be upgraded as more updates are added in the future.

 Before selecting a smart thermostat, make sure it has the features you expect and is compatible with your phone.
 You may also want to consider who and how many others should have control of your system.